-- If Ammonia is not used for production of new amino acids or other nitrogenous compounds, amino groups are transferred to the liver and converted to urea. - Urea is produced in the cytosol via the urea cycle. - Almost all urea is produced in the liver. - It then finds its way to the kidneys to be excreted in the urine.
+- If Ammonia is not used for production of new amino acids or other nitrogenous compounds, amino groups are transferred to the liver and converted to urea. - Urea is produced in the cytosol via the urea cycle. - Almost all urea is produced in the liver. - Than Urea excreted in the urine.